UrbanOS-Examples/TechnicalWorkingGroup/README.md

 ### Share progress of SC initatives and progress of projects

-To engage community and external resources sharing progress of of SmartColumbusOS increases awareness to initiatives and releases.
+To engage community and external resources sharing progress of SmartColumbusOS increases awareness to initiatives and releases.
 Cadence for sharing is critical to having community engaged.

 * **Newsletter**: Once a month newsletter that publishes are releases, asks for the community, goals for upcoming month, and any upcoming Smart City events.
 * **Community Speaking Engagements**: On a quartly basis, have an online web cast sharing progress and promoting how individuals can get involved.